Bay Area Existing Buildings Study

 Existing buildings DASHBOARD

-This dashboard provides the most complete overview of Bay Area buildings available, showing data on building categories, age, ownership status, and energy usage intensity (EUI) across different local jurisdictions.
+The dashboard contains information about the existing building stock in the Bay Area by jurisdiction, including numbers of buildings by use, vintage, and size.
 It's designed to help city and county governments understand the types of buildings in their communities and spot shared problems and potential solutions for reducing carbon emissions from buildings.

 Building Characteristics Analysis